 For information of the application process and materials, please visit http://coopervision.com/our-company/science-and-technology-awards

 # # #

-CooperVision, a unit of The Cooper Companies, Inc. (NYSE:COO), is one of the world’s leading manufacturers of soft contact lenses.
+CooperVision, a unit of The Cooper Companies, Inc. (NYSE:COO), is one of the world’s leading manufacturers of soft contact lenses and related products and services.
 The Company produces a full array of monthly, two-week and daily disposable contact lenses, all featuring advanced materials and optics.
 CooperVision has a strong heritage of solving the toughest vision challenges such as astigmatism and presbyopia; and offers the most complete collection of spherical, toric and multifocal products available.
 Through a combination of innovative products and focused practitioner support, the company brings a refreshing perspective to the marketplace, creating real advantages for customers and wearers.
 For more information, visit www.coopervision.com.

 About The Cooper Companies